alex-esc/digitalrights/Chapters/Chapter one - Internet Culture.md

 )

 Stories, structures and archetypes are the foundation of all stories, and to remix is analogous to the creative process, just think on all the movies, books, music that is based on another creative work, filmmaker Kirby Ferguson said it best on his classic 2010 video essay 'Everything is a Remix'.
-Ferguson argues that to remix you need to: _copy, transform and combine_:
+Ferguson argues that to remix you need to: _copy, transform and combine_.

 >_"It's how you remix.
 You take existing songs, you chop them up, you transform the pieces, you combine them back together again, you've got a new song, but that new song is clearly comprised of old songs, but I think these aren't just the component of remixing, I think these are the basic elements of all creativity"_